Chapter 24 : The Logical Song

 When their lively conversation evaporated into the night air, the Head Girl touched him on the shoulder lovingly.

 “Alright, time to get back to patrolling,” she mocked with a stern voice.
 “As Head Girl, I order you to give me a kiss and be on your way.”
-James immediately wrapped his arms around her and placed on ostentatious kiss on her lips as he carefully dipped her towards the ground.
+James immediately wrapped his arms around her and placed on ostentatious kiss on her lips as he dipped her towards the ground.

 “Goodnight Lily.
 I love you.”